Superstitious (novel): Reception

 The novel was not as well received as his young adult novels, selling 150,000 in its first 8 months.
 Nonetheless, the book was featured on USATodays bestseller list for 7 weeks, attaining a peak position of 80 and was a main selection of the Doubleday Book Club.

 Sue-Ellen Beauregard from Booklist stated that "readers who can accept scary supernatural beings and evil demons as forces to be reckoned with will find this a satisfying, although somewhat superficial, page-turner".
 Barbara Hawkins from the School Library Journal stated "the book is a long way from "Fear Street" (Pocket), and sure to be as popular".

 Douglas E. Winter from the Washington Post stated that the book had a "tired plot" and wasn't good.
 Publishers Weekly stated that the book had a "crude yet functional casting, plotting and prose".

 Film

 In 1995, Miramax bought the film rights for this book before it was published, with Brandon Tartikoff in negotiations to produce at the time.Kelly, Katy (September 19, 2005).
 "A Stine misstep // `Superstitious' plots too silly for adults".
 USAToday.
 Retrieved on December 7, 2010.
+In March 1997, it was announced Guillermo del Toro had been hired to direct.
 However, R. L. Stine stated on his Twitter page that Superstitious was never released as a movie.